What Is the WordPress Mobile App? – Review 201913 min read01/05/2019

 The plugin will also offer you to enable each feature manually.
 You can get to this later.
 Besides establishing a connection between the server and WordPress app, JetPack provides a set of such cybersecurity features as protection against brute force attacks and website downtime monitoring.
 This makes JetPack a good Sucuri Security alternative.
 The premium version offers automated backups, spam filtering, and malware scanning.

-In addition, the free plugin offers the lazy image load feature that can significantly improve your site speed.
+In addition, the free plugin offers the lazy image load feature that can significantly improve your WordPress site speed.
 In other words, web browsers will load your site images once they appear in the visible area rather than loading the whole webpage at once, thus making users wait longer to see the complete page.
 Remember that faster website speed can boost your WordPress search engine optimization.

 Without JetPack, many features will be unavailable in your app.
 For example. you won’t be able to edit published or draft posts.
 Comments and media files will also be unavailable.
 Instead, you will see a notification: “Media couldn’t be refreshed at this time”.
 You will only be able to edit pages, add new posts and media files, and visit your site through the mobile app.
 It won’t be able to download what you’ve already uploaded or created.